YoyoJesus/Ordering-System/README.md

 # Food Ordering System 🍕

 A modern microservices-based food ordering system built with Python Flask, MongoDB, and Docker.
-This system features two separate services: a customer service for placing orders and an employee service for managing and completing orders, with optional SMS notifications.
+This system features three separate services: a customer service for placing orders, an employee service for managing orders, and a public display service for showing order status.

 ## Features